w3c/wai-curricula/intro.md

 ##### Suggested homework

-Ask students to note down the results of their checks: what the specific problem is, to which principle it belongs to, and how this issue might be resolved.
+Ask students to note down the results of their checks: what the specific problem is, to which principle it belongs, and how this issue might be resolved.

 ##### Suggested teaching materials